 Crosshatch’s The Whole Field is a biweekly (meaning roughly every other week) human-written newsletter.
-You can sign up here to receive it regularly.
+You can sign up on our homepage to receive it regularly.
 We aim to provide engaging, thought-provoking content that’s worth your time.

 We also envision this best as a collaborative work.
 If you have any suggestions, leads, questions, or feedback, please let us know through the form at the bottom of this page.